jaklinenataly/SWE-573-Project/README.md

 # SWE-573-Project

 Repository for SWE 573: Software Development Practice

-The project wiki page is created under Wiki section:
+More information about project can be found under Wiki section: https://github.com/vedatakses/SWE-573-Project/wiki

-https://github.com/vedatakses/SWE-573-Project/wiki